demichelislab/NEMOcode/README.md

 ### Data preparation

-Data has been processed using a standard pipeline for DNA methylation (`nf-core/methylseq`, version 1.6).
+Data has been processed using a standard pipeline for DNA methylation (`nf-core/methylseq`, version 1.6 [link](link)).
 DNA methylation counts in bismark format and hg19 coordinates are required as a starting input.
 Other types of inputs can be adapted, provided that per CpG DNA methylation counts are available.
-Examples of such input files can be found in `dataext/raw`.
+Examples of such input files can be found in `inst/dataext/rawcov`.
 The first function `collapse_beta()` uses the input counts to estimate a region-wise DNA methylation value (Beta).
-For each sample and each region in the NEMO design, the average Beta value is computed as the fraction of methylated CpGs over the total (first per CpG, then per region), keeping only CpG sites with coverage greater than
-10. The result of this step is a matrix with samples in the columns and NEMO regions in rows.
+For each sample and each region in the NEMO design, the average Beta value is computed as the fraction of methylated CpGs over the total (first per CpG, then per region), keeping only CpG sites with coverage greater than 10.
+The result of this step is a matrix with samples in the columns and NEMO regions in rows.

 ### Inference of Tumor Content